Adam Vidjeskog

-Adam Vidjeskog (born 7 July 1998) is a Finnish professional footballer who plays for Kokkolan PV, as a midfielder.
+Adam Alexander Vidjeskog (born 7 July 1998) is a Finnish professional footballer who plays as a midfielder for Veikkausliiga club Jaro.

-Career
+Club career

 Vidjeskog signed with Kokkolan PV on 15 January 2019.
 The deal he signed was for one-year, with an option to extended it with further one year.

+In January 2024, Vidjeskog returned to his native Finland with Jaro for the 2024 season with the option for a further season, returning to the club he started his career with.

+Personal life

+His two younger brothers are both also professional footballers.
+Axel Vidjeskog plays for KuPS and Isak Vidjeskog plays for Varbergs BoIS.
+Their father Niklas is a head coach of Jaro.